This page will give you an introduction to React Compiler and how to try it out successfully.

 Terminal

-npm install babel-plugin-react-compiler@experimental
+npm install babel-plugin-react-compiler@beta

 The compiler includes a Babel plugin which you can use in your build pipeline to run the compiler.